laurentverbruggen/concourse-bitbucket-pullrequest-resource/README.md

   * [`on_success`](https://concourse.ci/on-success-step.html) and [`on_failure`](https://concourse.ci/on-failure-step.html) triggers may be useful for you when you wanted to reflect build result to the pull request (see the example below).

+* `comment`: *Optional.* A custom comment that you want added to the status message.
+  Any occurence of `[[BRANCH]]` will be replace by the actual branch name form the pull request.

+* `commentFile`: *Optional.* The path to a file that contains a custom comment to add to the message.
+This allow the comment to be built by a previous task in the job.

 ## Example pipeline

 ```yaml